Refinitiv/Real-Time-SDK/Cpp-C/README.md

 # Installation and Build

-Please refer to Installation Guides located in Cpp-C/Eta/Docs and Cpp-C/Ema/Docs for detailed instructions.
+Please refer to Installation Guide for [ETA](Cpp-C/Eta/Docs/ESDK_C_Installation_Guide.pdf) or [EMA](Cpp-C/Ema/Docs/ESDK_C_Installation_Guide.pdf) for detailed instructions.
 In this section are some basic details.

 ## Install ESDK
 There are 3 ways to install Eletron SDK:

-Obtain the source **from this repository**.
+Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build ESDK as detailed below.
-In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.
+Please note that the build will auto pull the appropriate BinaryPack which is also available in the [releases section on GitHub](https://github.com/Refinitiv/Elektron-SDK/releases).

 Elektron SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/elektron/elektron-sdk-cc/downloads).